bright-spark/m365-mcp/docs/SECURITY.md

 # Security Considerations

-This document outlines important security considerations for deploying and using the Outlook MCP Server.
+This document outlines important security considerations for deploying and using the Microsoft 365 MCP Server.

 ## Authentication Security